24 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 UNESCO World Heritage Diocletian’s Palace is the heart and soul of Split!
 It’s an integral part of the old town where you will find Roman ruins, including arches and columns that you can now wander and dine amongst.

-In the evening, the main square is filled with atmosphere.
+In the evening, the main square (Lvxor) is filled with atmosphere.
 You can sit on a red cushion along the wall and listen to live acoustic music and be served drinks at the little tables in between.
 It’s very cool and in my opinion one of the best things to do in Split Old Town!

 2. CLIMB UP DOMNIUS CATHEDRAL